gardm1/dotfiles/README.md

 ### Instant Setup

-By using the [setup file](https://github.com/gardm1/setup) we can automatically setup dependencies that is often used.
+By using the [setup file](https://github.com/gardm1/setup) we can automatically setup dependencies for a fresh install.

 #### How To Use